Note on Corona Virus, Flu, and RSV

 This AHG ministry equips girls with a space made specifically for them, with their physical, mental, social, spiritual and emotional needs in mind.
 AHG’s all-girl environment and balanced program provides girls the opportunity to learn who they are and whose they are in Christ.
 Girls can enjoy new experiences, develop their skills and talents, and grow in their faith in a safe environment.

 This ministry is a Church-Based, Christ-Centered, Boy-Focused mentoring and discipleship journey that speaks to the heart of a boy.
-Established on timeless values derived from the Bible and set in the context of outdoor adventure, boys from Kindergarten through 12th grade are engaged in a Troop setting by male mentors where they are challenged to grow in character, understand their purpose, serve their community, and develop practical leadership skills to carry out the mission for which they were created.
+Established on timeless values derived from the Bible and set in the context of outdoor adventure, boys from Kindergarten through 12th grade are engaged in Troop setting by male mentors where they are challenged to grow in character, understand their purpose, serve their community, and develop practical leadership skills to carry out the mission for which they were created.

 If we confess our sins, he is faithful and just and will forgive us our sins and